CoopScenes: Multi-Scene Infrastructure and Vehicle Data for Advancing Collective Perception in Autonomous Driving: Appendix

 The intrinsic calibration of the cameras was conducted using the multi-camera calibration functionality of the Kalibr toolbox \cite{maye_self-supervised_2013}.
 This self-calibrating algorithm surpasses other state-of-the-art methods in accuracy and provides a statistical quality report for each calibration session, which includes metrics like reprojection errors.
 The use of a robust calibration target, the \textit{aprilgrid} \cite{olson_apriltag_2011}, further enhances the precision of the calibration.
 Calibration was carried out under optimal weather conditions with a high-quality DIN A0 calibration target and an exposure time of 500 $\mu s$, selected to minimize motion blur and ensure the accuracy of the measurements.
 The recordings of the calibration process and the intrinsic results, including the stereo camera transformation and stereo-baseline, are available within the dataset.

 For the extrinsic calibration of our setup, we utilized the velo2cam\_calibration suite \cite{beltran_automatic_2022}, which employs a method based on extracting reference points from a custom calibration target and determining their optimal rigid transformation through registration.
 We replicated this target using an aluminum composite panel, selected for its dimensional stability and precise reflectivity.
-Calibration was selectively conducted on the camera-LiDAR and LiDAR-LiDAR pairs necessary to define the geometry of each subsystem comprehensively, namely the vehicle and the sensor tower.
-For the sensor tower, we conducted individual extrinsic calibrations for each scene to account for the flexible positioning of the camera-LiDAR pairs.
-Within each subsystem, the TOP LiDAR was designated as the central reference point.
-All transformations were calculated relative to this root, ensuring system-specific global consistency.
-This methodical approach enables the accurate mapping of each system's geometry through the computation of two transformation matrices as described in formula \ref{form:trans}, where $T_{BA}$ denotes the transformation to the TOP LiDAR $A$ from any sensor $B$ and $T_{CA}$ from any sensor $C$.
+Calibration was selectively conducted on the camera-LiDAR and LiDAR-LiDAR pairs necessary to define the geometry of each subsystem comprehensively, namely the vehicle and the infrastructure tower.
+For the tower, we conducted individual extrinsic calibrations for each scene to account for the flexible positioning of the camera-LiDAR pairs.

+To ensure geometric consistency, each subsystem is internally referenced to a designated root LiDAR.
+In the case of the vehicle, this reference is the TOP LiDAR, while for the tower, it is the UPPER\_PLATFORM LiDAR.
+All transformations within a subsystem are calculated relative to this root, enabling consistent spatial alignment and facilitating transformations between any two sensors.
+This relationship is expressed in Equation~\ref{form:trans}, where $T_{BA}$ denotes the transformation to the root sensor $A$ from any sensor $B$, and $T_{CA}$ from another sensor $C$.

 The transformation between the TOP LiDAR and the INS on the vehicle was precisely estimated through physical measurements, facilitated by the INS's placement directly below the TOP LiDAR.
 For the tower, the GNSS position was derived from CAD data.
 The transformation for each individual sensor to the root $T_{\mathcal{X}B}$ is included within the dataset.